Kipngetich33/Interview-Questions/README.md

 Flask is a micro- web framework that is built using python, flask uses Jinja for templating and also the Werkzeug toolkit

 ## 14. How does flask differ from other frameworks?
+* Flask is less oppionionated, it gives the developer the bare minimum and allows them to choose on more add ons
+* For that reason flask is more flexible as compared to other frameworks like django
+* It does not have an obvious way of doing things, it is therefore better for the purposes of learing things every twist becomes a new learning expirience

 ## 15. What comes built in in flask?
 * Jinja